SEPECAT Jaguar: France

-The French Air Force took delivery of the first production Jaguar in 1973, one of an eventual 160 single-seat Jaguar As.
-For type conversion training, France also took 40 of the two-seat Jaguar E. While the Jaguar was capable of carrying a single AN-52 nuclear bomb, the French government did not assign any Jaguars for use in the Force de frappe, France's strategic nuclear deterrent.
-Nuclear armed Jaguars were instead assigned the "Pre-Strategic" role, to clear a path for the Strategic strike force.
-The AN-52 nuclear bomb was retired from service in September 1991, when the formerly nuclear-armed squadrons of Escadre de Chasse 7 then concentrated on conventional attack.
-French Jaguars also performed in the role of electronic counter measures (ECM) aircraft, bearing the Martel anti-radiation missile, capable of staying airborne to suppress enemy defences for long periods of time through mid air refuelling.
+The French Air Force took delivery of the Jaguar in 1973, the first of the 160 single-seat Jaguar As variant.
+For type conversion training, it also took 40 two-seat Jaguar E aircraft.
+While the Jaguar was capable of carrying a single AN-52 nuclear bomb, the French government did not assign any Jaguars for use in the Force de frappe, France's strategic nuclear deterrent.
+Nuclear armed Jaguars were instead assigned the "pre-Strategic" role, to clear a path for the strategic strike force.
+The AN-52 nuclear bomb was retired from service in September 1991, and the formerly nuclear-armed squadrons of Escadre de Chasse 7 then concentrated on conventional attack.
+French Jaguars also performed in the role of electronic counter measures (ECM) aircraft, bearing the Martel anti-radiation missile, capable of staying airborne for long periods with mid air refueling.

-A French Jaguar on runway under tow.